CarlAreDHopen-eaton/FlexTools/README.md

 *Features*
 ------------------------------------------------------------------------------------------------------
+**Configuration Management:**
+- Support for managing the HERNIS FLEX Registry configuration through the RegistryConfiguration module
+- Support for XML-based watchdog configuration through the XmlWatchdogConfiguration module
+- Includes comprehensive unit tests for both registry and XML configuration operations
+- Functions for managing registry keys, module settings, and watchdog configuration in both formats

 **Watchdog:**
 - Support for starting the HERNIS FLEX Watchdog (**Start-FlexWatchdog**)
 - Support for stopping the HERNIS FLEX Watchdog (**Stop-FlexWatchdog**)